farscape2012/TrekNet/howto/golang.md

 //
 // Slice length and capacity
-//   A slice has both a length and a capacity. package main
+//   A slice has both a length and a capacity.
+//   The zero value of a slice is nil. package main

 import "fmt"